COINtoolbox/RESSPECT/docs/prepare_time_domain.rst

 ============================

 In order to mimic the realistic situation where only a limited number of observed epochs is available at each day, it is necessary to prepare our simulate data resemble this scenario.
-In ``actsnclass`` this is done in 5 steps:
+In ``resspect`` this is done in 5 steps:

 1. Determine minimum and maximum MJD for the entire SNPCC sample;